 The course work for students intending to take a U.S. bar examination provides students with the basic principles of U.S. law.
 Most classes are comprised entirely of LL.M.
 LOTUS students.
 This allows students to learn in an environment consisting of students with similar backgrounds.
 In the fall students enroll in Introduction to the Law of the United States, which serves as an introduction to the legal system of the United States.
 Students are also required to enroll in Legal Analysis, Research and Writing (LARW), a class which provides necessary practice in basic legal skills.
 In addition, students take courses that are frequently tested on bar examinations including Civil Procedure, Constitutional Law, Contracts, Criminal Law & Procedure, Evidence, Professional Responsibility, Property and Torts.

 The Elective Concentration track provides for study of specific areas of the law.
 In addition to the required courses, I ntroduction to the Law of the United States and Legal Analysis, Research and Writing (LARW), students will usually enroll in several of the U.S. Practice courses in the fall semester to provide a framework of U.S. law and serve as a basis for elective courses taken in the second semester.

 An LL.M.
 LOTUS student in Elective Concentrations will be assigned a faculty advisor who will assist the student in designing a course of study from the law school's course offerings that meets the student's academic and career goals.
 Electives can be chosen from any courses offered by the School of Law for which the student has met the course prerequisites or otherwise has an adequate background.
-Students may use the electives to concentrate their understanding of U.S. law in one of the following areas: business law, criminal practice, estate planning, family law, intellectual property, litigation & advocacy, public service and real estate practice.
+Students may use the electives to concentrate their understanding of U.S. law in one of the following areas: business law, criminal practice, estate planning, family law, intellectual property, international law, litigation & advocacy, public service and real estate practice.

 Elective course descriptions are available on the law school's website.